emmetfrancis/phagocyticSpreading/README.md

 # phagocyticSpreading
-To run the current version of the code, be sure all files and functions are in the MATLAB path.
+This code is updated to run from a MATLAB App - SpreadGUI_App.mlapp

-The main function to run is SpreadGUI.
+It is supported by many different functions.
+The main function to solve for spreading over time is spreadCellCalcFEM_new.mat.

-Full documentation will come soon, please contact eafrancis@ucdavis.edu with any questions
+All files in this release need to be included in the MATLAB path to run the code.

+Any questions should be directed to me at emmet.a.francis@gmail.com.